- AustraliaNorth AmericaWorld

 Central to this ongoing situation is the US trade war with China, as well as US sanctions on China and Russia.
 Should the BRICS nations establish a new reserve currency, it would likely significantly impact the US dollar, potentially leading to a decline in demand, or what's known as de-dollarization.
 In turn, this would have implications for the United States and global economies.

-US President Elect Donald Trump has not been shy about upping the ante on American protectionism by slapping tariffs on imported goods.
-During the first US Presidential Debate between with Vice President Kamala Harris on September 10, Trump doubled down on his recent pledge to impose strict tariffs on nations seeking to move away from the US dollar as the global currency.
-He is taking a particularly strong stance against China, threatening to implement 60 percent to 100 percent tariffs on Chinese imports, although these hefty tariffs would be paid by American companies and consumers purchasing Chinese products.
+US President Elect Donald Trump has not been shy about upping the ante on American protectionism with his plans to slap tariffs on imported goods.
+During the first US Presidential Debate between with Vice President Kamala Harris on September 10, Trump doubled down on his pledge to impose strict tariffs on nations seeking to move away from the US dollar as the global currency.
+He is taking a particularly strong stance against China, threatening to implement 60 percent to 100 percent tariffs on Chinese imports, although these hefty tariffs would be paid by American companies and consumers purchasing Chinese products, not by China itself.

 Trump's America-first policies are expected to drive up the value of the dollar compared to its global counterparts, as was already on display the day following his historic election win on November 5 as China's yuan, Russia's ruble, Brazil's real, India's rupee and South Africa's rand all fell.
 This could in turn push these BRICS member nations to look for new paths to move away from the US dollar.